 Department: Facilities Mgmt EV Salary/Grade: 399/S3

 Under direction, performs journeyman level work and is proficient in the trade.
 Maintains repairs, installs and alters electrical systems, equipment and fixtures.
-Works form sketches, layouts or prints with latitude to determine materials and layout.
+Works from sketches, layouts or prints with latitude to determine materials and layout.
 All work is subject to inspection and review.
+The role will support the department’s mission and values by exhibiting the following: inclusiveness, respect, initiative, collaboration, innovation, and accountability.
+The incumbent will strive to provide excellent service when performing job responsibilities and will practice safe work procedures, and follow safety rules at all times.

 Principle Account: Install, repair, and maintain electrical/electronic systems which operate on alternating or direct current circuits.
 Systems may include high voltage lines, switchboards, panels and gear, generator and prime mover controls, switches, meters and circuit breakers.